Falconglen Organic Blueberry Farm

 March 26, 2019

-What do you do when you’ve got a successful design career on the go and a 70-acre farm in Langley that has never actually been farmed?
+What do you do when you have a successful design career on the go and a 70-acre farm in Langley that has never actually been farmed?
 You drop everything and become an organic blueberry farmer, of course.
 Well, you do if you’re Paul Falcon, founder of Falconglen Organic Blueberry Farm in Langley’s Glen Valley.

 Back in 2011, with an industrial design degree from Emily Carr in hand, Paul was living and working in downtown Vancouver when he started thinking about how to make better use of the land in Langley that had been in his family for four generations.